rum-and-code/elixir-accounting/README.md

 ## Installation

-This library is a private repository in our Github organization.
+This library is not published as a Hex package.
 To include it in your project, add the dependency to the `deps` function of your `mix.exs` file, pointing to this repository like so: